galactic-plane/portal-extensions/portal-inbox-extension/README.md

 The Portal Inbox Extension displays messages from the `adx_portalcomments` table in a dropdown inbox with unread badges, message details, reply capabilities, and archive functionality.
 Built with Bootstrap 5, fully isolated, and completely configurable via manifest.

+### PortalInboxExtension Solution Package

+This extension includes a **Dataverse unmanaged solution** (`PortalInboxExtension_1_0_0_1.zip`) that contains:

+- **Custom Entity Configuration**: `adx_portalcomment` entity with custom fields including `msfed_hasread`
+- **Form Customizations**: Main form with ribbon customizations for the comment entity
+- **Web Files**: Portal extension JavaScript files as Power Pages components
+- **Solution Components**: All required metadata for deploying the extension to Dataverse

+The solution is unpacked into the `PortalInboxExtension/` folder for version control and can be repacked for deployment to other environments.
+This allows you to modify entity configurations, forms, and web files, then repack and deploy the solution.

 ### Key Highlights

 - ✅ **Server-Side Read Tracking** - Uses `msfed_hasread` field for cross-device consistency